thestarivore/openmp-mpi_k-means-clustering/openmp_mpi_k-means.md

 ### Resulting plot analysis - Scalability
 On the above plot we can observe that the scalability of both OpenMP/MPI's project modes and Flink's project modes are linear with respect to the linear increase of the dataset size.
-Moreover ***we can valuate the scalability of the performances of each mode by the slope of it's curve on the plot***.
+Moreover, ***we can valuate the scalability of the performances of each mode by the slope of it's curve on the plot***.

-As we can see the mode that performs best of all is the OpenMP Mode, but it cannot scale indefinitely as there is a limit on how many cores and computational power a node can have.
-And therefore we expect that at some point the computational power will saturate.
+As we can see the mode that performs best of all is the OpenMP+MPI Mode followed by OpenMP and MPI Modes.
+But among these, OpenMP Mode cannot scale indefinitely as there is a limit on how many cores and computational power a node can have.

 The only modes that will continue scale linearly are the MPI and MPI+OpenMP nodes in the OpenMP/MPI Project and the Flink  with parallelization in the Flink project (although Flink here is not executed on physically different nodes), because you can always add more nodes to your cluster to increase performance.
-Between these, ***the mode that scale better of all is the OpenMP+MPI Mode***, the reason being that it uses a low level management of a cluster of nodes (with MPI) and also exploits the paralelism within each node (with OpenMP).
+Between these, ***the mode that scale better of all is the OpenMP+MPI Mode***, the reason being that it uses a low level management of a cluster of nodes (with MPI) and also exploits the parallelism within each node (with OpenMP).